AstroSat UV Deep Field IV. An Extended UV disk around a massive spiral galaxy at z=0.67: Modelling of radial disk Profiles

 \section{Modelling of radial disk Profiles}

-In order to extract the radial surface brightness (SB) profile of the galaxy, we first estimate the disk ellipticity ($\epsilon$) and position angle (PA) using the HST/F160W image \textbf{(Figure \hyperref[fig:rgb_XUV_AUDF-X01]{1a})}.
+In order to extract the radial surface brightness (SB) profile of the galaxy, we first estimate the disk ellipticity ($\epsilon$) and position angle (PA) using the HST/F160W image (Figure \hyperref[fig:rgb_XUV_AUDF-X01]{1a}).
 This is done by fitting isophotes with the Ellipse fitting routine, keeping the center fixed at the centroid of the bulge.
 While spiral arms in the inner region ($R < 3.5\arcsec$) influence the isophotal shape, the outer isophotes are relatively stable and yield a mean ellipticity of $\epsilon = 0.2$ and PA of $41.8^\circ \pm 0.8^\circ$.
 Using these parameters, we construct a set of elliptical annuli centered on the bulge and applied to all the cutout images in the optical/IR filters to extract the radial profiles and corresponding errors.
-However, the rest-frame FUV SB profile has been extracted from the observed N242W filter image, to which we first mask the foreground/background sources using the \citet{Whittaker_2019ApJS..244...16W} segmentation map, convolved with a top-hat kernel of $2\times$ the N242W PSF FWHM.
-The resulting SB profile shows a flat core within $\sim3\arcsec$, modeled by a Sérsic function, while the outer disk follows an exponential (see Figure~\ref{fig:rgb_XUV_AUDF-X01}d).
-We employ the same masking procedure to the Spitzer/IRAC-1 ($\sim3.6\mu$m) image, to derive the rest-frame $K$-band profile.
-Note that for all the HST images, the masks are applied without convolution.
+The rest-frame FUV SB profile has been extracted from the observed N242W filter image, to which we first mask the foreground/background sources using the \citet{Whittaker_2019ApJS..244...16W} segmentation map, convolved with a top-hat kernel of $2\times$ the N242W PSF FWHM (see Appendix \ref{Appendix:masking}).

+All surface brightness (SB) profiles are corrected for cosmological surface brightness dimming \citep{Tolman1930, Tolman1934} due to redshift, yielding a correction of $A_{\rm cosmo} = -1.67$.
+We further apply a correction for internal dust attenuation using the \citet{Calzetti2000} extinction law, assuming a uniform colour excess $E(B-V)$ derived from our best-fit SED.
+This results in a correction of $A_{\rm dust, FUV} = -1.227$ for the rest-frame far-UV (corresponding to the N242W band).
+For more details on Surface Brightness correction, see Appendix \ref{Appendix:Surf_bright}.
+Additionally, we extract and present SB profiles for the PSF-convolved HST optical and UV bands matched to the UVIT N242W resolution (Figure~\ref{fig:HST_compare}), alongside their corresponding original HST SB profiles.